Shiny Object Syndrome: The Reason Your Company is Failing at "Going Digital"

 - connect with Kristina on Linkedin for the articles on industry trends and event networking tips

-- find out more about Petrochemical and Refining Congress: Europe at prceurope.com
+- find out more about Automation and Digitalization Oil and Gas Congress AUTOMA at automacongress.com

 - request marketing materials here